orm81zp/assistant-bot/README.md

 ### remove-contact

 Used to remove a contact: `remove-contact <name>`
-You need to confirm your intention to delete with "yes" or "y".
+You need to confirm with "yes" or "y".

 ```
 Enter a command: remove-contact John
-Please confirm the removal of the contact (y or n) y
+Existing contact will be deleted, continue? (yes/no) yes
-Contact deleted.
+Deleted.
 ```

-### show-birthdays
+### birthdays

-Used to display birthdays that will happen in days range (7 days by default): `show-birthdays [days range]`
+Used to display birthdays that will happen in days range (7 days by default): `birthdays [days range]`

 The example of the output with default days range:

 ```
-Enter a command: show-birthdays
+Enter a command: birthdays
 +-----------+----------+
 | Weekday   | Contacts |
 +-----------+----------+